-1. Kicks signify normal development and health of a baby
+1. Kicks generally signify normal development and health of a baby

-The baby kicks indicate that your baby is developing well inside the womb.
+The baby kicks usually indicate that your baby is developing well inside the womb.
 You can understand that the baby is active when they turn, tumble, roll, and kick inside the womb.
 Moreover, a swishing feeling or flutter can be experienced in the abdomen when the baby stretches out its limbs.
 These movements become more distinct towards the later stages of pregnancy.

 2. The baby is likely to respond to external stimuli

 Babies kick in response to some changes in the surrounding environment.
 Any external stimuli such as the food you eat or different noises can make the baby move or kick.

 - Response to sounds: During the 20th week, the fetus begins to hear low-pitch sounds and gradually begin to high-pitched sounds as the pregnancy proceeds (1).
-These movements indicate the normal growth of the baby.
+These movements can indicate the normal growth of the baby.

 - Response to foods: The food that the mother eats during pregnancy introduces the baby to various flavors through the amniotic fluidiXClear fluid surrounding the baby in the uterus. that surrounds the baby inside the womb.
 These flavors can make the baby move if they like or dislike them (2).

 3. The baby’s kicks increase when lying on the side

 You can feel more kicks if you sleep on your side.
 This is because the supply of blood to the baby increases while lying on the left or right side, thereby improving their movements.

 Professor Peter Stone of the Faculty of Medical and Health Sciences, who led a study published in The Journal of Physiology, says (3): “When the mother slept on her back, the baby became less active, which conserves oxygen.
 We found that the babies were only in an active state when the mother was on her left or right side.
 When the mother changed position during sleep, for example from left to back sleeping, the baby quickly changed activity state.”